Here is the place—he can bring it back—his first home.

 In writing this passage I was inspired by my father's recollections of his childhood home.
 He told me that the ceiling was painted by his mother as half day and half night sky.
 He remembered it vividly, till his last day.

 ★ Inspired by poetry?
-Get this book ★
+Treat yourself to a gift ★